Have you heard about Semrush Organic Research Tool?

-Organic Subdomains table:
+Organic Subdomains Table

-This Organic subdomains table is exactly the same as we saw in the Top subdomains list in the Overview section.
+This Organic subdomains table is precisely the same as we saw in the Top subdomains list in the Overview section.
 Since the screenshot I shared with you in the overview section has got only 1 subdomain, I thought of showing you one more example.

-Clear Strategy to use SEMRush Organic Research Tool
+Clear Strategy to Use Semrush Organic Research Tool

-Now, we have seen what data available in the SEMRush Organic Research Tool.
-Now, the next thing is how can you get benefit from this SEMRush Organic Research Tool?
+Now, we have seen what data available in the Semrush Organic Research Tool.
+Now, the next thing is how you can get benefit from this Semrush Organic Research Tool?

-I will share one simple case.
+I will share a straightforward case.